-6 Includes a wide range of formal and informal communities of young people, in the form of youth-led and-youth-serving federations, unions, organizations, associations, councils, networks, clubs, movements, mechanisms and structures.
+&lt;sup>6 Includes a wide range of formal and informal communities of young people, in the form of youth-led and-youth-serving federations, unions, organizations, associations, councils, networks, clubs, movements, mechanisms and structures.

-List up to 3 good practices on engaging diverse youth (groups) in the year: 1 18.3 Entity processes - WITH youth (including strategic planning processes) (global/regional) Required for all entities NO criterion met 1 criterion met 2 or more criteria met Criteria-based scoring: In which of the following UN entity processes were youth meaningfully engaged in the year?
-Select all that apply (multi-select): 1.
-Senior management dialogues with youth on topical issues 2.
-Evaluation of the (previous) strategic plan 3.
-New strategic plan design/development 4.
-Strategic plan mid-term (or interim) reviews Provide details, if available: List up to 3 good practices on engaging youth in entity processes in the year: 1 18.4 Governmental/intergovernmental processes - WITH youth Optional for entities NO criterion met 1 criterion met 2-3 criteria met Criteria-based scoring: In what areas of UN entity support to the governmental/intergovernmental processes were youth meaningfully engaged in the year?
-Select all that apply (multi-select): 1.
-Strengthening national policies and programmes on youth 2.
-Leave No Youth Behind - assessment and action 3.
-Intergovernmental processes at global/regional levels Citaties mec. inct met .
-Provide details, if available: List up to 3 good practices on engaging youth in governmental/ intergovernmental processes in the year: 1 18.5 UN-led programmes, projects and campaigns - WITH youth Optional for entities NO criterion met 1 of 2 criteria met 2 of 2 criteria met
+1: Hyperlink

+2: Hyperlink

+3: Hyperlink

+18.3 Entity processes - WITH youth (including strategic planning processes) Required for all NO criterion 1 criterion 2 or more

+(global/regional) entities met met criteria met

+Criteria-based scoring:

+In which of the following UN entity processes were youth meaningfully engaged in the

+year?

 Select all that apply (multi-select):

+Senior management dialogues with youth on topical issues

+2. Evaluation of the (previous) strategic plan

+3. New strategic plan design/development

+4. Strategic plan mid-term (or interim) reviews

+Provide details, if available:

+List up to 3 good practices on engaging youth in entity processes in the year:

+1Hyperlink

+2Hyperlink

+3Hyperlink

+18.4 Governmental/intergovernmental processes - WITH youth Optional for NO criterion 1 criterion 2-3 criteria

+entities met met met

+Criteria-based scoring:

+In what areas of UN entity support to the governmental/intergovernmental processes

+were youth meaningfully engaged in the year?

+Calant all that and of four let and att.

+Select all that apply (multi-select):

+Strengthening national policies and programmes on youth Legye No Youth Rehind, assessment and action.

+2. Leave No Youth Behind - assessment and action

+3. Intergovernmental processes at global/regional levels

+Provide details, if available:

+List up to 3 good practices on engaging youth in governmental/intergovernmental

+processes in the year:

+1: Hyperlink

+2Hyperlink

+3Hyperlink

+З

+18.5 UN-led programmes, projects and campaigns - WITH youth Optional for NO criterion 1 of 2 2 of 2

+2010 201 100 programmes, projecto ana campaigns 141111 youth entities met criteria met criteria met

+Criteria-based scoring: Direction in the c Interior inter

+In which UN-led programmes, projects and campaigns were youth meaningfully

+engaged in the year?

+Select all that apply (multi-select):

-1. Innovations on youth
+Innovations on youth

+1 1

 2. Communication and advocacy on youth issues

+Dustide details if emilebles

 Provide details, if available:

 List up to 3 good practices on engaging youth in UN-led programmes, projects and

 campaigns in the year:

-1Hyperlink

-2Hyperlink
+1: Hyperlink

+2: Hyperlink

 3: Hyperlink